 What Your Goals Strategy Should Include

 Your action plan is a clear outline of how you intend to achieve your goals.
-It includes the specific things you have to do and the moves you have to make to achieve your goal.
+It includes strategic plans and the moves you have to make to achieve your goal in the long term.

 For example, if you intend to save up an amount of money over a period of one year, your action plan will include a regular plan of setting aside a certain amount of money.
 It can also include other details, such as whether or not you will need to open a designated account for savings.
 The plan can also include how you intend to cut down on some other expenses to achieve your goal.

-2. Focus on the Process Rather Than Results
+2. A Focus on the Process Rather Than Results

 For example, if you have a goal to land a new job, your first focus should be on finding opportunities that match your previous work experience.

 Once you’ve found a position, your next focus is preparing and submitting an attractive resume and cover letter in order to get called for an interview.
 If you get called for an interview, your next focus would be giving the interview process all it takes.
 This will involve researching the company, preparing to give appropriate responses to your interviewers, and portraying yourself as the best candidate for the job.